Key Headquarters Personnel

 Dr. Louise Shelley, Founder and Director

 Dr. Louise Shelley is the Omer L. and Nancy Hirst Endowed Chair and a University Professor at George Mason University.
 She is in the Schar School of Policy and Government and directs the Terrorism, Transnational Crime and Corruption Center (TraCCC) that she founded.
 She is a leading expert on the relationship among terrorism, organized crime and corruption as well as human trafficking, transnational crime and terrorism with a particular focus on the former Soviet Union.
 She also specializes in illicit financial flows and money laundering.
-She has just completed an inaugural Andrew Carnegie Fellowship is completing her book on illicit trade and sustainability under contract with Princeton University Press.
+She was an inaugural Andrew Carnegie Fellowship, and her newest book, Dark Commerce, on illicit trade and sustainability will be released this year with Princeton University Press.

 Dr. Shelley received her undergraduate degree cum laude from Cornell University in Penology and Russian literature.
 She holds an M.A. in Criminology from the University of Pennsylvania.
 She studied at the Law Faculty of Moscow State University on IREX and Fulbright Fellowships and holds a Ph.D. in Sociology from the University of Pennsylvania.
 She held a Fulbright and researched and taught on crime issues in Mexico.
 She has also taught on transnational crime in Italy.
 She is the recipient of the Guggenheim, NEH, IREX, Kennan Institute, and Fulbright Fellowships and received a MacArthur Grant to establish the Russian Organized Crime Study Centers and recently completed a MacArthur grant studying non-state actors and nuclear proliferation.
 In 1992, she received the Scholar-Teacher prize of American University, the top academic award of the university.